SteelCompendium/data-md-dse/Bestiary/Radenwight Maestro.md

   effects:
   - name: Effect
     effect: Each target stands, makes a [[Free Strike|free strike]], then collapses again.
-Allies of the targets can use Ready Rodent as a free triggered action once in conjunction with these [[Free Strike|free strikes]].
+Allies of the targets can use Ready Rodent as a free [[Triggered Action|triggered action]] once in conjunction with these [[Free Strike|free strikes]].

 ```